Gestational diabetes is high blood sugar (glucose) that starts or is first diagnosed during pregnancy.

 Your baby is more likely to have periods of low blood sugar (hypoglycemia) during the first few days of life.

 Mothers with gestational diabetes have an increased risk for high blood pressure during pregnancy.

-- Your high blood sugar (glucose) levels often go back to normal.
+- Your high blood sugar (glucose) level often goes back to normal.

-- You should be closely followed for signs of diabetes.
-You are at risk for developing diabetes within 5 - 10 years after delivery.
+- You should be closely followed for signs of diabetes over the next 5 to 10 years after delivery.